vernisaz/simtotp/README.md

    {"path":"/totp",
    "translated": "./../simtotp/html"}
 ```
-Obviously that CGI Rust app can be in the same directory, where the rest of web resources.
+Obviously that CGI Rust app can be in the same directory, where the rest of web resources reside.
 It should be
 reflecting in *mapping* though.

 The program needs to know *HOME* directory to successfully function.
 It gets obtained automatically at
 the first run when the program invoked from a **terminal**.
-It doesn't matter if the program executed with a error code.
+It doesn't matter if the program reported some errors.

 If _.home_ file wasn't created for some reason.
 You can create it manually with a string with full HOME directory path.
 The file has to be in the same directory as *simtotp* executable;